Loading...

 Just down the street from the Beerded Dog, was Barely Brown's Pub, which brews fresh beer right on the premises, and is a favorite hangout of the locals.

 The Geiser Grand Hotel, established in 1889, was a beauty, but a spendy place to stay.
-If you want to go upscale, this is the place to stay, right in the middle of the Historic Downtown.
+If you want to go upscale, this is the place to stay, right in the middle of Baker City's Historic Downtown.

 I was told that Sweet Wife Baking was the place to have breakfast.